 In Soviet Russia the Debrie Sept ‘…would appear to have been a prized possession in the 1920s…Iakov Tolchan, a student at the State Film Technical College (GTK) and later a renowned actuality specialist, has recalled being plucked from the obscurity of his studies by Dziga Vertov in 1924 and given the opportunity to join his Ciné-Eye group primarily because he was the owner of a Debrie-Sept, a gift from a relative living in Paris.’

 The following year Dziga Vertov obtained his own Debrie Sept but I can find no evidence that this camera was used in ‘Man with a Movie Camera’; it is not seen in the film and it isn’t included with the equipment surrounding Kaufman in the 1928 photograph.
 Vertov was using the Sept during his travels across Russia in the mid 20s and Mikhail Kaufman is pictured below by Alexander Rodchenko’s wife, Varvara Stepanova, on roller skates with a Sept on her cover of the first 1927 edition of Soviet Cinema magazine.
-As both men obviously liked the camera, there is every reason to suppose that this very versatile device was used for at least some of the hand-held shots in the film (eg the football match [00:52:40 on] where such a tough camera would have been very suitable).
+As both men obviously liked the camera, there is every reason to suppose that this very versatile device was used for at least some of the hand-held shots in the film (eg the netball and football matches [00:53:05 on] where such a tough camera would have been very suitable).

 Dziga Vertov’s Sept was bought for him by Alexander Rodchenko on his visit to Paris in 1925 to supervise the design and construction of the Workers’ Club in the USSR Pavilion at the Paris International Exhibition (‘Kino-Glaz’ was shown there, awarded a diploma), and there is some interesting correspondence with his wife about the camera.
 Rodchenko spent over 6,000 francs on camera equipment during his visit (letter to Stepanova, May 31st 1925).